 Another benefit is that you create a personal training program.
 This won’t take up a lot of time.
 You are already taking notes and memorizing information.
 Now you become your own personal teacher for the book you are studying.

-Looking at the 4 stages of learning or competence (Martin M. Broadwell, 1969), you jump from being unconscious incompetent and to unconscious competent.
-You go from a beginner in a topic, to the teacher!
+Looking at the 4 stages of learning or competence (Martin M. Broadwell, 1969), you jump from being unconscious incompetent and to unconsciously competent.
+You go from a beginner in a topic, to a teacher!

 I even dare to say that the moment you created a micro lesson, you may not even need to spend a lot of time using the lesson.
 You could already have learned the lesson and memorized the information!